ManuelMBaumann/opt_tau/README.md

-An Efficient Two-level Preconditioner for Multi-Frequency Wave Propagation Problems: Numerical Examples and MAPLE derivations
+An Efficient Two-Level Preconditioner for Multi-Frequency Wave Propagation Problems: Numerical Examples and MAPLE derivations
 -----------------------------------------------------------------------------------------------------------------------------

 This repository contains additional material to [BvG17]: